|

 .

-The Battalion was raised in Glasgow on 2nd September 1914
+The Battalion was raised in Glasgow on

-the Glasgow Boys' Brigade.
+many recruits from the Glasgow Boys' Brigade.

 In May 1915 the Battalion moved to Prees Heath, in Shropshire, where it

-joined the 97th Brigade of the 32nd Division HLI and sailed
+joined the 97th Brigade of the 32nd Division HLI

-The battalion suffered grievously during the first day of the Somme when
+The battalion suffered grievously during the first day of the Somme

-battalion and this history does them credit.
+was a good battalion and this history does them credit. and

 16th Highland Light Infantry church parade